dmerejkowsky/kata-gilded-rose/python/README.md

-# Python application
+# Python

-You can run the tests with `pytest`
+Install `pytest`

+Run the tests with `pytest -vv` so as to see the full diff when the golden master fails